IanLawrence/guide/deploy/web/automatedchef_with_ci.md

             * Specify the maximum number of successive failed builds to 2. - If the build fails twice, don't attempt a retry.
         7. when done with the configuration, click the "Apply" button to save the changes and click the "Build Now" button to start the build process.

+## SSL Certificates
+You will now need to install the correct certificate and key for the new server, otherwise syncing can fail.
+Copy these from another production server into /data/production/ssl.
+They must be named certificate.crt and certificate.key